16 Best Places to Visit in the Dolomites, Italy (+ Map of Must-See Spots)

 LEARN MORE: Lago di Federa Hike from Passo Giau

 TIP: If you are wondering how to best plan a trip covering as many of these places as possible, please see our Dolomites itinerary suggestions.
-It contains sample itineraries for any trip from 1 day up to a week and more.
+This guide contains sample itineraries for any trip from 1 day up to a week and more.
 Check it out!

-Below, you can also find some frequently asked questions for planning your visit to the Dolomites.
+Below, you can also find some frequently asked questions to help you plan your visit to the Dolomites.
 Check it out!

 Dolomites FAQ

-The Dolomites is a very big mountain region in Northern Italy stretching through three Italian regions: Veneto, Trentino-Alto Adige (South Tyrol), and Friuli Venezia Giulia.
+• Where exactly are the Dolomites?
+The Dolomites is a very big mountain region in Northern Italy, stretching through three Italian regions: Veneto, Trentino-Alto Adige (South Tyrol), and Friuli Venezia Giulia.
 The Dolomites region is about 2 hours drive north of Venice or from Lake Garda, and about 1.5 hours south of Innsbruck (Austria).

-The easiest way to get to the Dolomites is by car or by arranging a private shuttle.
+• How to get to the Dolomites?
+The easiest way to get to the Dolomites is by car, by bus from Venice, or by arranging a private shuttle.
 Some areas also have good connections by public transport, but it really depends on where exactly you are traveling to/from.
-You can also visit the Dolomites with an organized tour from various locations including Venice, Lake Garda, or Bolzano.
+You can also visit the Dolomites with an organized day tour from Venice, Lake Garda, or Bolzano.

+• Do you need a car for sightseeing in the Dolomites?
 To make the most of a trip to the Dolomites, you’ll definitely need a car.
 While in high season there are buses between some of the major tourist areas in the Dolomites, they usually only run a few times a day and aren’t always very reliable.
 Public transport is doable for some places, but if you want to explore the Dolomites to the fullest, it’s best to visit by car.
-You can easily rent a car at any bigger city or airport and car hire prices are very reasonable in Italy.
-We use this website to find the best deals for car rental for our trips.
+You can easily rent a car at any bigger city or airport.
+We use this website to find the best deals for car hire for our trips.

+• What is the best time to visit the Dolomites in Italy?
 The best time to visit the Dolomites depends on your interests.
-Summer months are best for hiking, amazing scenery, and to be able to access all the best places in the mountains.
+Summer months (June – September) are best for hiking, amazing scenery, and to be able to access all the best places in the mountains.
 Whereas winter is a wonderful time for skiing and other winter activities.
-The shoulder season (Oct-Nov and April-beginning of May) is probably the least good time to visit Italian Dolomites.
+The shoulder season (Oct-Nov and April – early May) is the least good time to visit the Italian Dolomites.

+• Which airport is closest to the Dolomites?
 There are many airports where you can fly to for the Dolomites.
-The closest airports are Venice Treviso, Venice Marco Polo, or Bolzano regional airport.
-Also Innsbruck airport (Austria) is a good option and even Milan or Munich (Germany) can be good options with good intercontinental connections as well.
+The closest airports are Venice Treviso, Venice Marco Polo, and Bolzano regional airport.
+Also Innsbruck airport (Austria) is not that far and even Milan or Munich (Germany) can be good options with good intercontinental connections as well.

 LEARN MORE: Where to Stay in the Dolomites